 San Elijo State Beach – Cardiff-by-the-Sea

 Dogs on leash are welcome on this long, narrow beach, which takes up most of the oceanfront land in Cardiff-by-the-Sea.
-Swimming here can be dangerous so look for rip currents and know what to do if you get caught in one.
 In addition to the beach, the state park has a large campground facility and a day-use parking area at the north end.
 Several long stairways and ramps lead from the parking areas and camp spots on the bluff down to the narrow sandy beach.

 This beach is popular with surfers, and from March-October there is a store near the park entrance that offers rentals, sundries, and food.
 There is even a Mexican restaurant on-site that’s open year-round!